VVUQ · Module 9 of 10

 Show answer

 A prediction reports only uparam = 0.03 and claims 0.03 total.
-What is missing and what is the honest value if umodel = 0.06?
+What is missing, what is the honest value if umodel = 0.06, and name one further source the budget might still omit.

 Show answer